aritrachatterjee7/UniCarves/README.md

 ## Usage
 1. Open your browser and navigate to `http://localhost:3000`.
 2. Sign up for a new account or log in with existing credentials.
-3. Start tweeting and exploring the app!
+3. Start exploring menus and placing orders!

 ## Contributing
 We welcome contributions from the community!
 Here's how you can get involved: